On angular measures in axiomatic Euclidean planar geometry: Introduction

 The axiomatization of planar geometry as laid out in Euclid's \emph{Elements} is a pillar in the development of mathematics.
 In 1899, David Hilbert gave a modern axiomatic formulation of Euclidean geometry based on the two millennia of mathematical progress since Euclid.
 See \cite{gray} for a historical discussion.
 We follow the lucid presentation due to Hartshorne \cite{hartshorne}, with a few twists of our own.

-Our focus here is to give an axiomatic presentation of angular measurement in the Euclidean plane, leading to the familiar definition of the measure of a plane angle subtended by a circular arc as the length of the arc divided by the radius of the arc, a scalar quantity.
+Our focus here is to give an axiomatic presentation of angular measure in the Euclidean plane, leading to the familiar definition of the measure of a plane angle subtended by a circular arc as the length of the arc divided by the radius of the arc, a pure number.

-Planar Euclidean geometry is decidedly well-known; however, an axiomatic presentation requires a certain care to develop the tools in a complete and consistent manner.
+Planar Euclidean geometry is well-known; however, an axiomatic presentation requires a certain care to develop the tools in a complete and consistent manner.
 To ease the task for the reader we give a rather detailed and complete presentation, starting with the undefined notions of points and lines, based on Hilbert's axioms as presented in \cite{hartshorne}.
-We introduce line segments axiomatically by a congruence relation.
-To associate a length to a line segment there are essentially two avenues to follow – one is to introduce a reference line segment that is given unit length, or the other by considering only relative lengths by comparing ratios of segments.
-Here we follow the second alternative, and introduce a consistent way to add lengths measured as ratios.
+These axioms include a notion of \emph{betweenness}, allowing us to define a line segment as the set of points between two points on a line.
+Furthermore, the axioms include a notion of congruence between line segments.
+Thus, we can define the (abstract, or geometric) \emph{length} of a line segment to be the congruence class of that line segments.
+We can associate a real number to a pair of such lengths, which we may think of as their length ratio.
+We could assign some arbitrary length the rôle of unit length, thus allowing to measure any line segment using real numbers.
+However, we choose not to do so, staying with ratios instead.

-Before presenting our approach precisely we provide an informal preview.
+Before presenting our approach precisely, we provide an informal preview.
 An angle is defined as the union of two (distinct and non-opposite) rays (half-lines with a direction) originating from a common point (denoted apex).
 Note that this excludes the zero angle and the straight angle.
 A congruence relation between angles is introduced axiomatically.
 We introduce the addition of (congruence classes of) angles provided their sum is less than the straight angle (more precisely, if each angle is less than the supplementary angle of the other).
 The extension to angles of arbitrary magnitude is essentially a book keeping issue.